 A virtual extension can be, and often is, a seven-digit number that is directly dialed by customers.
 However, that number is the office’s number, not the employee’s personal number.
 It can also be in numerical sequence with the other numbers of that business, which is good for optics.

 A virtual extension can also be used for numbers that aren’t associated with people at all.
-A virtual mailbox with just an outgoing message can relay hours and driving directions, give promotional offers and coupon codes.
+A virtual mailbox with just an outgoing message can relay hours and driving directions or give promotional offers and coupon codes.
 A virtual mailbox can also be used as an after-hours technical support mailbox.
-Some businesses provider after hours emergency support; a text or email alert goes out to all the technicians on call, and whomever can give the best technical support at that time will get in touch with the customer as soon as possible.
+Some businesses provide after-hours emergency support; a text or email alert goes out to all the technicians on call, and whomever can give the best technical support at that time will get in touch with the customer as soon as possible.

 All calls routed through the voicemail also get recorded in phone logs, rather than your personal phone calls.
 All the calls and voicemails are accessible via unified voicemail.
 Virtual rules also follow the same calling rules as any other extension, so you can set rules based on the caller and the time of day to let calls go through or to go directly to voicemail.

 Most importantly, an extension of this type is completely separate from your personal number; things like business voicemails are accessible without interacting with your personal mails.

 Standard vs. Virtual Extensions

 With a regular extension, you will have access to most business phone needs like local and long-distance calling and concurrent calls.
 Typically, unlimited inbound and outbound calls are provided with this type of extension, but virtual extensions only give the business access to unlimited inbound calls.
 This means that the cost of sending calls to anyone on-site will be far less with virtual extensions.